-Jacob Collier, a multi-faceted musician from North England is a composer, producer, arranger, singer and multi-instrumentalist.
+Jacob Collier is a multi-faceted musician from North England.
+He is a composer, producer, arranger, singer and multi-instrumentalist.
 His career in music began to take flight in 2012 when his split-screen YouTube video covers of popular songs went viral.
 Jacob has since released three albums, received several awards, and toured the world.

 Jacob is a major advocate of seeing the world from a child-like perspective – always wondering, exploring, and dreaming.
 He considers himself an “all-time lover of life and music,” and it’s evident through his words, actions, and style that he practically emanates musicality and it defines a great part of his being.